GibbsConsulting/django-plotly-dash/README.md

 Note that this package requires version 2.0 or greater of Django, due to the use of the `path` function for registering routes.

-The use of live updating of applications requires further configuration.
+Live updating of applications, to share application state, requires further configuration.
 See the [online documentation](https://django-plotly-dash.readthedocs.io/en/latest/) for more details.

 ## Demonstration